nessawessa/Automating-FMC/README.md

 # Automating-FMC
-Repository holding separate scripts and FM&amp;C mod template, aiming for unification for a streamlined process.
+Repository holding separate scripts and FM&amp;C mod template, aiming for script unification to achieve a streamlined process.